Example of Importing User Accounts Using Active Directory

 Required Tasks

-To configure SL1 to automatically create accounts for existing LDAP or AD users, you must perform the following steps:
+To configure Skylar One to automatically create accounts for existing LDAP or AD users, you must perform the following steps:

-1. Create one or more user policies that define account properties and privilege keys in SL1 for imported LDAP users or AD users.
+1. Create one or more user policies that define account properties and privilege keys in Skylar One for imported LDAP users or AD users.

 • When creating the user policy, you must select LDAP/Active Directory in the Authentication Method field.